Tim Dakin: No confidence motion and retirement announcement

 On 20 May 2021 it was reported that Dakin had "stepped back" as diocesan bishop for six weeks, in light of the threat of a diocesan synod motion of no confidence in his leadership.
 The motion stated "We do not have confidence in the diocesan bishop ... to lead by example, due to allegations of poor behaviour and mistreatment on his part of a number of individuals."
 The motion was not tabled, following Dakin's decision to "step back".
 The motion additionally described administrative and financial management in the diocese as "unfit for purpose".

 David Williams, Dakin's suffragan Bishop of Basingstoke, also "stepped back", having been amongst those representing complaints to Lambeth Palace.
-Debbie Sellin, Bishop of Southampton, agreed to serve temporarily as acting diocesan bishop.
+Debbie Sellin, Bishop of Southampton, agreed to temporarily be acting diocesan bishop.

 Dakin's period of "stepping back" was later extended to the end of August.
 The Church Times reported on 29 June that the facilitated conversations, or commentary upon them, had led to a wider discussion concerning "the culture of the diocese".
 On 16 July 2021 he announced his forthcoming retirement as bishop of the diocese effective February 2022.
 He stated that he would be "handing over his responsibilities to others" until his retirement formally took effect.

 On 29 January 2022, at Evensong in Winchester Cathedral, Dakin laid down his pastoral staff in preparation for his formal retirement on 6 February 2022, his 64th birthday.

+Francis Baring, 6th Baron Northbrook, speaking in the House of Lords, gave Dakin as an example of lack of quality control in the appointment of bishops.

+In retirement

+Since 2022 he has held permission to officiate in the Diocese of Exeter; he is not an honorary assistant bishop in the diocese.
+He is also a co-opted member of the board of governors at Plymouth Marjon University, his alma mater, formerly known as the University of St Mark and St John.